DOE secretly shipped plutonium from South Carolina to Nevada

 “The environmental impacts of the proposed action here will be almost entirely felt in Nevada,” they said.

 Experts testifying on behalf of Nevada said the material likely would have to pass directly through Las Vegas on the way to the Nevada Nuclear National Security Site.
-They fear an accident could permanently harm an area home to 2.2 million residents and host to more than 40 million tourists a year.
+They fear an accident could permanently harm an area that is home to 2.2 million residents and hosts more than 40 million tourists a year.

 The Energy Department wants to temporarily store the material at the Nevada site and the government’s Pantex Plant in Texas, two facilities that already handle and process plutonium.
 The department says it would be sent by 2027 to the Los Alamos National Laboratory in New Mexico or another unnamed facility.